Consensys/doc.goquorum/docs/Tutorials/Create-IBFT-Network.md

     mkdir node0 node1 node2 node3 node4
     ```

-1. Change into the lead (whichever one you consider first) node's working directory.
+1. Change into the lead (whichever one you consider first) node's working directory and generate the
-    Generate the setup files for X initial validator nodes by executing `istanbul setup --num X --nodes --quorum --save --verbose`.
+    setup files for X initial validator nodes by executing `istanbul setup --num X --nodes --quorum --save --verbose`
     **only execute this instruction once, that is not X times**.
-    This command will generate several items of interest: `static-nodes.json`, `genesis.json`,
+    This command will generate several important items:
-    and nodekeys for all the initial validator nodes which will sit in numbered directories from 0 to X-1
+    `static-nodes.json`, `genesis.json`, and node keys for all the initial validator nodes which will
+    sit in numbered directories from 0 to X-1.

     ```bash
     cd node0
-     ../istanbul-tools/build/bin/istanbul setup --num 5 --nodes --quorum --save --verbose validators
+    ../istanbul-tools/build/bin/istanbul setup --num 5 --nodes --quorum --save --verbose
+    ```

+    Result:

+    ```json
+    validators
     ```